 Even though items may be in plastic bins and labeled on the outside, kids don’t believe it until they see it.
 In order to see what they have, children will likely dump an entire opaque bin to find out what is inside.
 Clear, labeled bins allow kids to see what is inside without having to dump it to find what they are looking for.

 Clear bins come in different sizes so try to match the bin size to the size of their collections.
-Clear bins can play a critical role with helping kids pick up their messes.
+Clear bins can play a critical role in helping kids pick up their messes.

 Location, Location, Location